 - The Research Department for Methodology and History of Social Research, organises in-house discussions of qualitative and quantitative dilemmas of the institute’s researchers, collects and organises the databases and results of projects running in the Centre.
 The professional heritage of researchers with a remarkable impact in the past fifty years of Hungarian sociology is also collected and analysed at the Department.

-- Researchers at the Research Department for Social Integration and Social Policy examine the income, spatial and value stratification trends of contemporary Hungarian society, the impact of certain social policy issues on stratification and wellbeing in an international context.
+- Researchers at the Research Department for Social Integration and Inequalities examine the income, spatial and value stratification trends of contemporary Hungarian society, the impact of certain social policy issues on stratification and wellbeing in an international context.
 The goal of their work is, besides internationally acknowledged basic research results, to provide the general public and government actors with directly utilisable information.

 Research streams have been working with a narrower focus, namely: